CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 {{< tab "NetQ CLI" >}}

 Scopes are defined with regular expressions, as follows.
-When two parameters are used, they are separated by a comma, but no space.
+When two parameters are used, they are separated by a comma, but no space, and all parameters must be defined in order.
 When an asterisk (*) is used alone, it must be entered inside either single or double quotes.
 Single quotes are used here.

 {{< tabs "TabID2270" >}}